 The European Commission tabled a proposal for a new regulation in 2012, which aims to ensure sustainable exploitation of deep-sea fisheries, to minimise environmental impacts, and to improve scientific knowledge about these resources and habitats.
 This proposal also included the phase-out of destructive, non-selective fishing gears for targeting deep-sea species, because of the direct physical damage they cause to VMEs and high associated levels of by-catch.

 During 2013, the issue was debated in the European Parliament.
 In December 2013, the Parliament adopted its position, which includes a broad package of measures to improve the management and conservation of deep-sea species and ecosystems.
 Unfortunately, due to human error (a mistake as simple as pushing the wrong voting button), the ban on destructive, non-selective gear was voted down by a difference of only 16 votes.

-Currently, the file is being discussed within the Council of Fisheries Ministers, which must now decide its own position.
-During this process, Oceana is holding ongoing meetings with decision-makers, calling for measures that include:
+Currently, trilogue negotiations are being held between the Parliament, the Council of Fisheries Minister and the Commission.
+During this process, Oceana is calling for measures that include:

 - Stronger protection of deep-sea sharks, including all gulper sharks (Centrophorus spp.)

 - A clear, loophole-free definition of ‘targeted deep-sea fishing’.

 - Fishing levels set using catch limits, strictly following scientific advice, and considering impacts on non-target species.

 - Closure of areas with VMEs (e.g., deep-sea coral reefs and sponge beds) to bottom fishing.